cairo-book/starknet-agent/README.md

-# 🚀 Perplexica - An AI-powered search engine 🔎 <!-- omit in toc -->
+# 🚀 Perplexica - An AI-powered search engine for the Starknet Ecosystem 🔎 <!-- omit in toc -->

 ![preview](.assets/perplexica-screenshot.png)